C346-2024-Day4/mad-miniproject-22023942-JinYi/README.md

 -----------

 ## What is this app about?
  This app is a budget app which helps you to keep track of your purchases and your income.
-This will help you to save your moeny by checking if it exceeded your budget or not.
+This will help you to save your money by checking if it exceeded your budget or not.

 ### Notable features of the app
 - Bar Chart of Monthly Summary of Deficit